 Grevy’s Zebra Foal Dies at Reid Park Zoo

-The zebra care team is keeping a close eye on Anna following her loss.
-At this time she is spending more time interacting with her keepers and will transition to spending days with her companion Ben, a male zebra, soon.
+The Zoo’s animal care team will be giving extra care to Anna as she grieves the loss of Tikiti.
+At this time she is spending more time interacting with her keepers and will transition to spending days with her companions Ben and Zuri.

 Grevy’s zebra are endangered with fewer than 2,000 of the species remaining in the wild.
 Reid Park Zoo participates in Grevy’s Zebra Species Survival Plan, a partnership organized by the Association of Zoos and Aquariums to promote genetic diversity in the zoo populations and to protect against depletion of the wild population and its habitat.